RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 With the flag set to `false` the script **does execute** and the link will trigger the second alert.
 The default of `true` removes the entire script block and replaces `javascript:` in the href with `unsupported:` which effectively doesn't do anything.

+#### no-http-exception
+Optional parameter that can be set if you are using a URL bound to the tag helper.
+When `true` causes the taghelper to render empty instead of throwing an HTTP load exception and break the page.

 ## Markdown Page Processor Middleware
 The Markdown middleware allows you drop `.md` files into a configured folder and have that folder parsed directly from disk.
 The middleware merges the Markdown into a pre-configured Razor template you provide so your Markdown text can be rendered in the proper UI context of your site chrome.